Norfund Backs Green Hydrogen Fertilizer Project in Uganda

 Credit: Norfund

-Last week's announcement revealed that Industrial Promotion Services (IPS), the industrial and development arm of the Aga Khan Fund for Economic Development, and Norwegian green energy company Westgass Internasjonal have inked a joint development agreement with the government of Uganda for the initiative.
+Last week's announcement revealed that Industrial Promotion Services (IPS), the industrial and infrastructure development arm of the Aga Khan Fund for Economic Development, and Norwegian green energy company Westgass Internasjonal have inked a joint development agreement with the government of Uganda for the initiative.
 Norfund is stepping in to support the project initially through a convertible loan.

 See also: Masdar Partners with Angola, Uganda, and Zambia to Develop 5 GW of Renewable Energy Projects